TZ-10/TZ-10.github.io/README.md

-Github account for school worl and assignments
+Github account for school work and assignments